ROCm/TransferBench/docs/reference/presets.rst

 Scaling preset (scaling)
 =========================

 The scaling preset runs a scaling test from one GPU to all other devices (CPUs and GPUs).
-It varies the number of subexecutors (CUs) from SWEEP_MIN to SWEEP_MAX and reports bandwidth for each target device.
+It varies the number of SubExecutors (CUs) from SWEEP_MIN to SWEEP_MAX and reports bandwidth for each target device.
 It helps find optimal CU count per transfer.

 **Key feature:**

 - Uses one GPU (``LOCAL_IDX``) as source.

-- Single transfer per target: Performs only one transfer at a time (one SRC to one DST) per cell.
+- Runs one transfer per target at a time (one SRC to one DST per cell).

 - Copies to each CPU NUMA node and every other GPU.